Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 Notice that:
 - The `getAudioTranscription` method has been replaced with the `audio.transcriptions.create` method
-- The `AzureOpenAI` has to be constructed with the `deployment` option set to the deployment name in order to use audio operations such as `audio.transcriptions.create`.
+- The `AzureOpenAI` has to be constructed with the `deployment` option set to the deployment name in order to use audio operations such as `audio.transcriptions.create`
-- The `model` property is required to be set in the options object but its value is not used in the operation so feel free to set it to any value.
+- The `model` property is required to be set in the options object but its value is not used in the operation so feel free to set it to any value
-- The `file` property accepts a variety of types including `Buffer`, `fs.ReadaStream`, and `Blob` but in this example, a file is streamed from disk using `fs.createReadStream`.
+- The `file` property accepts a variety of types including `Buffer`, `fs.ReadaStream`, and `Blob` but in this example, a file is streamed from disk using `fs.createReadStream`

 ### Audio translation